Bleeding Diaper Rash Treatment You Should Know About

 Treatment And Prevention Of Bleeding Diaper Rash

-Bleeding diaper rash can be distressing for both the baby and the parents.
-However, there are several measures that you can take to prevent diaper rash.
+Bleeding diaper Rash in skin folds can be distressing for both the baby and the parents.
+However, there are several measures that you can take to prevent treatment for diaper rash.
 Changing a baby’s diaper immediately after they are wet or have pooped can go a long way in preventing diaper rash.

 Letting baby’s skin air dry before putting on a new diaper or letting them spend some time naked on a towel also helps.
 If the rash persists, you may use a mild (0.5% to 1%) hydrocortisone cream to treat the rash.
 However, it’s important to note that you should not use hydrocortisone cream for more than a week without consulting a doctor.